Robert V. Farrell Global Learning Scholarship in Sustainable Development

 2022 Recipient

-• Aloyse Abreu - Funds support “Foraging Study of Sea Turtles of Saona Island", a reasearch project focused on studying sea turtle feeding physiology to further understand their growth factors, reproductive output, maintenance demands, and population demographics.
+• Aloyse Abreu - Funds support “Foraging Study of Sea Turtles of Saona Island", a research project focused on studying sea turtle feeding physiology to further understand their growth factors, reproductive output, maintenance demands, and population demographics.

 2021 Recipient